 Self-prescribed dietary supplements are not effective until you have a clinical deficiency.
 So if you are taking supplements under mere presumption, you must stop now.
 Go for biochemical assessment, consult your doctor and then take supplements for a particular period of time as per your doctor’s prescription.

-Remember the effectiveness of most of the dietary supplements is based on bias observational studies.
+Remember the effectiveness of most dietary supplements is based on bias observational studies.
 So do not fall for the exciting claims on its label.

-Healthy balanced diet, cutting processed food, enough activity, regular exercise and adequate sleep have no alternative.
-So instead of wasting your money, time and energy on presumptuous quick fixes, invest in developing a sustainable healthy lifestyle.
+A healthy balanced diet, cutting processed food, enough activity, regular exercise, and adequate sleep have no alternative.
+So instead of wasting your money, time, and energy on presumptuous quick fixes, invest in developing a sustainable healthy lifestyle.
 Remember, no supplement can help you until you start living a healthy life.
 That clearly indicate the limited power of supplement.